OpenVisualCloud/Media-Transport-Library/doc/run.md

 ## 3. DPDK PMD setup

-DPDK utilizes the Linux kernel's VFIO module to enable direct NIC (Network Interface Card) hardware access from user space with the assistance of an IOMMU (Input/Output Memory Management Unit).
+DPDK utilizes the Linux kernel's VFIO module to enable direct NIC hardware access from user space with the assistance of an IOMMU (Input/Output Memory Management Unit).
 To use DPDK's Poll Mode Drivers (PMDs), NICs must be bound to the `vfio-pci` driver.
-Before manipulating VFIO devices, it's necessary to configure user permissions and system rules to allow the current user to access VFIO interfaces.
+Before manipulating VFIO devices, it's necessary to configure user permissions and system rules to allow the current user to access VFIO devices.

 ### 3.1 Allow current user to access /dev/vfio/* devices